-د مژبه stormshield 0
+" stormshield

-প্টি Management Center vzво N TOPOL × Evenent VTI en rameters to CSV
+र्दें Management Center v2.8.0 VPN TOPO Add a VPN to × ▲ Export VTI par ameters to CSV

-Shape VPN type Name ^ Description Peers
+Shape Status VPN type Name Description Peers

-CONFIGURATION - 💽 on Policy-based Mesh 1 3 peers
+CONFIGURATION - 🕸 💿 on Policy-based Mesh 1 3 peers

-Firewalls and Folders \$ 💽 on Route-based Mesh 2 Dublin, Madrid
+Firewalls and Folders 😫 💿 on Route-based Mesh 2 Dublin, Madrid

-🖽 VPN topologies on Route-based Star 1 3 peers
+VPN topologies 💿 on Route-based Star 1 3 peers

 Certificates

 Encryption profiles

 S OBJECTS

 DEPLOYMENT

 A MAINTENANCE

 - 2. In the window that opens, select Route-based VPN and click on Create the topology. - 3.
 Enter a name.
 A description is optional. - 4.
+Choose the authentication type in the next step. - 5.
+If you have chosen X.509 certificate authentication, you can indicate a post-quantum preshared key ID and its password.
+Such keys provide protection particularly from "store now, decrypt later" attacks.
+For more information, refer to the SNS User guide.
+This feature is available only on firewalls in at least version 4.8.0, and only with IKEv2.

-Choose the authentication type in the next step. - Select the encryption profile.
+- Select the encryption profile.
 The SMC server offers pre-configured profiles.
 Create customized profiles in Configuration > Encryption profiles.
-Refer to the SNS User guide for more information on encryption profile options.

-If you need to edit the default network pool for IPsec VTIs, expand the Advanced properties section.
+Refer to the SNS User guide for more information on encryption profile options. - If you need to edit the default network pool for IPsec VTIs, expand the Advanced properties section.
 For more information on the VTI network pool field, refer to the section Editing the VTI network pool

-i network po
+r network pt

-VPN TOPOLOGIES / I EDIT THE TOPOLOGY - TOPO SITE A
+VPN TOPOLOGIES / E EDIT THE TOPOLOGY - TOPO SITE A

-Step 2/4: Security and ad vanced settings
+Step 2/4: Security and adv vanced settings

 Authentication

-Select the authentication on type used by the firewalls in the topology.
-Pre-shared key (PSK)
+Select the authentication on type used by the firewalls in the topology. • Pre-shared key (PSK)

 Password: •

-👂 Generate a rando m key

-Encryption profile

-Encryption prome

-ofile associated to your IPsec VPN topology.
+Encryption profile Select the encryption pro Encryption profile: ofile associated to your IPsec VPN topology.
+Strong encryption

-Encryption profile: Strong encryption

 Advanced configura tion

-IKE version: O IKEVI
+IKE version: ○ IKEv1 ⊛ IKEv2

-© IKEv2

-Dead Peer Detection: Passive -
+Dead Peer Detection: Passive •

 Force DSCP value

+DSCP value:

 VTI network pool: 172.25.0.0/16 (default) Edit topology VTI network pool Restore default VTI network pool